 Wellington, Hutt Valley and Wairarapa

 Andrea looks after the Wellington and Wairarapa region and has been in the Fitness and Health industries for over 20 years.Read more Read less

-She has worked her way up in the fitness industry from gym floor to personal training and group fitness instructing a multitude of genres, and worked her way up via promotions to management.
+She has an extensive history in the fitness industry from gym floor to personal training and group fitness instructing a multitude of genres, and has worked her way up to management.
 She is also passionate about health and health promotion, and has managed stores in health retail.

 Her accomplishment highlights are achieving a New Zealand Exercise Award for Club of the Year, Finalist in the Porirua Business Awards, as well as company awards for Manager of the Year, and Community Engagement of the Year, for her most recent fitness club employer.

 She is a real people person and enjoys seeing people reach their best potential.
-She really believes in on-job training and is often found helping random strangers with their careers, and promoting ITO training pathways for other industries.
+She really believes in on-job training, adult education and learning, and is often found helping random strangers with their careers, and promoting ITO training pathways for other industries.